TTomasik/challange/README.md

 1. `django-cors-headers` package is installed and set up in the `settings.py` but if any problems with CORS occur installing CORS extension in the browser might help.
+2. To run tests locally execute `pytest` from main dir (you need to have `postgresql` and proper database with migrations.
+Database name/credentials can be found in `.env` file).

 15-02-2022